roberto910907/laravel-database-designer/README.md

 - Use the laravel-console-generator to create the model and migration automatically
 - Write documentation
 - Write unit, functional and E2E tests
+- History of changes in the schema (menu)

 ## Installation